RoySenpai/opsys_hw4_bonus/README.md

 **_NOTE_:** You should never add the listening socket to the proactor, only the client sockets.
 Trying to add the listening socket to the proactor will result in a crash (as sending messages to the listening socket is not supported).
 The proactor will automatically remove the file descriptor from the proactor when it encounters an error, so you don't need to remove it yourself.
-Please also note that all the memory allocations (mainly big arrays) goes through the heap, and not the stack.

 The Proactor library is implemented using the following design patterns:
 * **Command** – The handlers are commands that are executed by the proactor.
 * **Proactor** – The proactor is a proactor, and the handlers are proactors.

+### The Assignment in General
 The whole assignment was written in C, and supports the following features:
 * **Thread Safety** – The reactor library is thread safe, and can be used by multiple threads at the same time.
 * **Error Handling** – The reactor library handles errors and returns the appropriate error code.
 * **Memory Management** – The reactor library frees all the memory it allocates - no memory leaks are possible when using the library, and no memory is freed twice.
 * **Performance** – The reactor library is very efficient, and uses the minimum amount of memory possible.
-* **Documentation** – The reactor library functions are documented using Doxygen style comments, in the header file `reactor.h`.
+* **Documentation** – The reactor library functions are documented using Doxygen style comments, in the header files `reactor.h` and `proactor.h`.
 * **Portability** – The reactor library is portable, and can be used on any Linux machine, with any GNU C Compiler, and any Make version, as long as the machine supports POSIX threads.
 * **Simple API** – The reactor library API is very simple and easy to use.
 * **Logging** – The reactor library logs all the errors it encounters to the standard error stream, using the `fprintf` function, and the `stderr` file descriptor.

 ## Requirements